Billy Usher

 Notes

-1. In 1940, Usher’s older sister, Phyllis, worked a night club singer.
+1. In 1940, Usher’s older sister, Phyllis, worked as a night club singer.
 The family also had a lodger who was a dancer at a night club.
 Usher’s father did “maintenance work” for an “art project.” ↩︎

 Sources